Season 1, Episode 33

 Dr. Judy Lovas:

 But with breathing, if you were to take slow breaths for let’s say four minutes a day and did it virtually every day, it does make a difference.
-And so with clients, I entrap them, if I can say that, in the nice possible way by saying, can you devote four minutes a day to your health?
-And no one dare say no. So people are not going to spend 30, 50, 60 minutes a day.
+And so with clients, I entrap them.
+If I can say that, in the nicest possible way by saying, can you devote four minutes a day to your health?
+And no one dared say no. So people are not going to spend 30, 50, 60 minutes a day.
 We are time poor, but four minutes a day.
 And then I also negotiate as to when in the day you are going to devote yourself to it.

 Dr. Lorne Brown: